lamm-mit/AtomAgents/README.md

 ### Codes
 This repository contains the codes to solve complex alloy design and analysis problems using AtomAgents, an LLM-based multi-agent framework.
 The file named AtomAgents.ipynb is the main file to present your query as text input.
 The files named AtomAgents_exp_2 and AtomAgents_exp_3 in the repository, are two examples corresponding to the experiments II, and III, in the corresponding paper, respectively.
+The current version supports the following atomistic simulations (in unary and binary systems):
+- Lattice constant, elastic constants, and surface energy calculations in FCC and BCC materials
+- Create a 1/2<111> screw dislocation in BCC materials
+- Perform nudged elastic band (NEB) simulations to compute the Peierls barrier against 1/2<111> screw dislocation in BCC materials